Paul Levitz: Career

 During the course of his research for The Comic Reader, Levitz became well known at the offices of DC Comics, where in December 1972, editor Joe Orlando gave him his first freelance work, initially writing text pages and letter pages, and later working as a per diem assistant editor before writing stories.
 Levitz later studied business at New York University but had taken no formal education in writing, other than a journalism course.
 He dropped out after three years in order to concentrate on his writing career.

 After serving as Joe Orlando's assistant editor, in 1976 Levitz "fulfilled a lifelong dream" by becoming the editor of Adventure Comics on the eve of his 20th birthday.
 In 1978, he succeeded Julius Schwartz as the editor of the Batman line of comics.

-As a writer, Levitz is best known for his work on the title The Legion of Super-Heroes, which he wrote from 1977–1979 and 1981–1989.
+As a writer, Levitz is best known for his work on the title The Legion of Super-Heroes, which he wrote from 1977 to 1979 and 1981–1989.
 Levitz wrote All-New Collectors' Edition #C-55 (1978), a treasury-sized special drawn by Mike Grell, in which longtime Legion members Saturn Girl and Lightning Lad were married.
 Levitz and artists James Sherman and Joe Staton worked on "Earthwar", a five-issue storyline in Superboy and the Legion of Super-Heroes #241–245 (July–Nov.
 1978).
 He and Keith Giffen produced "The Great Darkness Saga", one of the best known Legion stories, in Legion of Super-Heroes vol. 2, #290–294.
 Comics historian Les Daniels observed that "Working with artist Keith Giffen, Levitz completed the transformation of Legion into a science-fiction saga of considerable scope and depth."
 In August 1984, Levitz and Giffen launched a new Legion of Super-Heroes series.

 With artist Steve Ditko, Levitz co-created the characters Stalker and the Prince Gavyn version of Starman.
 He wrote the Justice Society series in All Star Comics during the late 1970s and co-created the Earth-2 Huntress with artist Joe Staton.
 He and Staton provided the JSA with an origin story in DC Special #29.
 Lucien the Librarian, a character later used in Neil Gaiman's The Sandman series, was created by Levitz and artist Nestor Redondo.
 Levitz was one of the contributors to the DC Challenge limited series in 1986.